josh-stillman/devops-for-typescript-devs/README.md

 **TODO** Is the resource /*?
 Do you need ListBucket?
 Check back on the Cloudfront policy, /* might be all that is needed.

 We want the pipeline to be able to add files to the bucket with the `aws s3 sync --delete` command, which requires `s3:PutObject`, `s3:ListBucket`, and `s3:DeleteObject`.
-We're deleting the old files in the bucket so we start with a clean slate (what if there was a page at `/baz` that we end up removing in a new pull request -- we need to clear the bucket on each push or it will remain).
+We're deleting the old files in the bucket so we start with a clean slate and any dead routes are pruned.

 We also need the user to be able to create invalidations on our CloudFront distribution with `cloudfront:CreateInvalidation`.